Operation Mad Ball

-Operation Mad Ball is a 1957 military comedy from Columbia Pictures, produced by Jed Harris, directed by Richard Quine, that stars Jack Lemmon, Ernie Kovacs, Kathryn Grant, Arthur O'Connell, and Mickey Rooney.
+Operation Mad Ball is a 1957 American military comedy from Columbia Pictures, produced by Jed Harris, directed by Richard Quine, that stars Jack Lemmon, Ernie Kovacs, Kathryn Grant, Arthur O'Connell, and Mickey Rooney.
 The screenplay is by Blake Edwards, Jed Harris, and Arthur Carter, based on an unproduced play by Carter.

 Plot

 Following World War II in 1945, at a U.S. Army hospital unit in France, Pvt.
 Hogan does not believe that a blue-stocking can ever be good-looking.
 Catching first sight of new arrival nurse Lt.
 Betty Bixby convinces him otherwise.
 He picks up her dropped cigarette lighter after putting aside his M-1 rifle.
 He is seen by security officer Capt.
-Paul Locke, who admonishes him for doing so while Hogan is standing night guard duty.
-Locke confines him to quarters preliminary to a court martial.
-The colonel in charge of the hospital, however, would prefer to keep everything "in the family" and avoid a court martial.
+Paul Lock, who admonishes him for doing so while Hogan is standing night guard duty.
+Lock confines him to quarters preliminary to a court martial.
+Col. Rousch, who is in charge of the hospital, however, would prefer to keep everything "in the family" and avoid a court martial.
 He knows it would be bad for camp morale and discipline, their unit being close to being sent back to the U.S. for discharge from the service.

 Hogan begins to organize a ball at an off-limits hotel before their unit disbands.
 This will be to benefit all the camp's nurse officers and his fellow enlisted soldiers (men being men and women being women), in spite of army regulations.
-Hogan uses a General's X-ray to pretend that it belongs to him in order to win the sympathy and attention of nurse Lt.
-Bixby, whom he wants to take to the ball.
-Hogan claims to be suffering from heartburn and an ulcer, and Bixby recommends necessary changes to his diet.
-When Bixby finds out that the X-ray doesn't belong to him, she falls out with Hogan, leaving both of them secretly sad to have lost each other.
+Hogan temporarily appropriates one of x-ray officer (radiologist) Staff Sergeant Perkins' fluoroscopic images, one with an image of a duodenal ulcer.
+He brings it to Bixby's attention, unofficially; asking her to treat it surreptitiously, instead of ordering him to sick call, whom he wants to take to the ball.
+Bixby orders Hogan to report to her every two hours, to drink a cup of milk and cream (half and half), to prevent a perforated ulcer.
+Later, she discovers how Hogan falsified having an ulcer, then loses faith in him.